 Fire restrictions vary throughout the year depending on whether or not it is a Declared Fire Danger Period or a Total Fire Ban day.
 Each year the CFA declares a Fire Danger Period (FDP) for the Hepburn Shire based on local environmental conditions.
-Please be advised the “Fire Danger Period” for the Hepburn Shire has been declared and commences on the 9 December 2019.
+Please be advised the “Fire Danger Period” for the Hepburn Shire has been declared and commences on the 14 December 2020.
 This means that restrictions are in place for the lighting of fires in open areas.
-See the attached link for more information.

 To find out what you can or can’t do during the declared FDP visit http://www.cfa.vic.gov.au/warnings-restrictions/can/

 Permits to burn will not be issued from the commencement date of the Fire Danger Period to the end of February.

 From the start of March to the end of the Fire Danger Period, permits may be issued which are associated with primary production and in accordance with Regulation 109(1)(b) of the Country Fire Regulations 2014 only.

 Issued permits are not valid on days of total fire ban and any lit burn offs are to be extinguished.